 underground water means all water that is below the surface of the ground whether it is flowing or not and, if it is flowing, whether it is in a defined channel or not;

-works means waterworks, sewerage works and drainage works, including excavation, construction, structures, buildings and plant provided by or used or intended to be used by the Corporation for the purposes of water services;
+works means waterworks, sewerage works and drainage works, including excavation, construction, structures, buildings and plant provided by or used or intended to be used by the Corporation for the purposes of water services.

-(b) terms not otherwise assigned a meaning under this section but referred to in section 3 of the Water Agencies (Powers) Act 1984 as having a meaning assigned for the purposes of a relevant Act have that meaning in and for the purposes of this Act.
+(1A) In this Act, unless the context otherwise requires, terms not otherwise assigned a meaning under this section but referred to in section 3 of the Water Agencies (Powers) Act 1984 as having a meaning assigned for the purposes of a relevant Act have that meaning in and for the purposes of this Act.

 (2) In Part IV —